matestack/matestack-ui-core/docs/guides/essential/01_setup.md

 In this guide, we will
 - create a new Rails application
 - install `matestack-ui-core`
+- create and render our first 'Hello world' page
-- add a simple matestack app and two pages
+- add a simple matestack app, wrap our page and add another one

 ## Prerequisites
 To follow along, make sure you have successfully installed